Liberalism in the United States: 21st century

 On January 1, 2013, President Barack Obama succeeded in raising taxes on the rich while keeping them steady on the middle class.
 On January 21, 2013, Obama delivered his second inaugural address that championed numerous liberal causes.
 His signature achievement was the expansion of health benefits to millions under the Affordable Care Act, which became known as ObamaCare, that expanded the role of government in healthcare.
 In 2016, Bernie Sanders and Hillary Clinton were rivals in the 2016 Democratic Party presidential primary.
 While Clinton was generally more moderate, Sanders positioned himself as a supporter of progressivism and social democracy, who campaigned on policies such as Medicare for All, free college and university, a $15 minimum wage, and a federal jobs guarantee.
-Although Clinton won the primary (and lost the general election to Donald Trump), Sanders succeeded in moving the Democratic Party platform to the left, and reversing the centrism that had controlled the party's ideology since the presidency of Bill Clinton.
+Although Clinton won the primary and lost the general election to Donald Trump, Sanders succeeded in moving the Democratic Party platform to the left, and reversing the centrism that had controlled the party's ideology since the presidency of Bill Clinton.
 The 2016 and 2020 platforms declared support for a $15 minimum wage, a public health insurance option, the abolition of capital punishment, the legalization of cannabis, and a carbon tax.

+Reactions to 21st Century Policy

+2008–2010: Financial crisis and recovery policy

+Following the 2008 financial crisis, U.S. liberals generally supported a combination of recovery-oriented policies such as emergency stabilization, stimulus, and re-regulation.
+The Obama administration passed the American Recovery and Reinvestment Act of 2009 (ARRA) to boost jobs and demand, and passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which strengthened oversight of financial firms and made the over-the-counter swaps market subject to a new regulatory framework.
+Both of these were generally received well by U.S. liberals, and were seen as a return to the mixed-economy idea that markets are essential but need a degree of oversight to avoid crises.
+Even then, there were debates within liberal factions as to the means of oversight, as while some favored market-mediated fixes such as tax cuts, others wanted more structural changes, which fed into later critiques of "progressive neoliberalism".

+2010: Health care reform via regulated markets

+In 2010, Congress enacted the Affordable Care Act (ACA), which expanded medical coverage through a combination of regulation of insurance marketplaces, income-based subsidies, Medicaid expansion in participating states, and new consumer protections such as bans on pre-existing condition exclusions.
+Liberal policymakers broadly supported this approach to cover millions within existing U.S. institutions, and supported the blend of public rules and financial assistance with private plans.
+At the same time, progressive liberals argued for a stronger public role (such as Medicare for All), and criticized the reliance on private insurers, but still supported the ACA.